Now, more than ever, more moms are in the workforce. With that comes the challenge of balancing work and family as a mom.

 Maybe they’ll want some alone time to play independently, but you can also stay involved by showing that you care.

-It’s important that you remember to schedule some breaks and incorporate self-care.
+You must remember to schedule some breaks and incorporate self-care.

 Read a book after the kids have gone to bed, work on your relationship with your spouse, or engage in something you find relaxing.